Eastern Subterranean Termites

-Reticulitermes flavipes, or eastern subterranean termites, are social insects that organize into very functional colony structures.
-Each colony member or caste performs very specific and specialized functions for the overall success of the colony.
-Eastern subterranean termite (EST) colonies are made up of three castes – workers, soldiers and reproductives.
+Eastern subterranean termites, or Reticulitermes flavipes, are social insects that organize into very functional colony structures.
+For instance, each colony member or caste performs very specific and specialized functions for the overall success of the colony.
+Moreover, eastern subterranean termite (EST) colonies are made up of three castes – workers, soldiers, and reproductives.
 Workers are 3 mm long and king and queen termites are 3/8 to 1/2 inch long.

 The reproductive caste is made up of the primary queens and males (kings) that stay within the colony for life.
-The secondary reproductives are important during times of colony stress or conditions unfavorable to the success of the colony.
+In addition, the secondary reproductives are important during times of colony stress or conditions unfavorable to the success of the colony.

 Behavior, Diet, Habits

-Termite workers are constantly foraging for food and when a food source is located the workers communicate the food source location by depositing complex odors called pheromones along trails.
+Termite workers are constantly foraging for food.
+Therefore, when a food source is located the workers communicate the location by depositing complex odors called pheromones along trails.

-Above ground foraging also takes place, and the typical termite mud tube must be constructed when workers forage above ground.
-The mud tube’s purpose is to protect the workers as they explore for new sources of food or travel back and forth with the food (cellulose) they bring back to nourish the colony members.
+Above ground foraging also takes place, and the typical termite mud tube must be constructed during the process.
+Moreover, the mud tube’s purpose is to protect the workers as they explore new sources of food and travel back and forth with the food (cellulose) they bring back to nourish other colony members.

 There are numerous termite species native to the United States.
-Eastern subterranean termites (Reticulitermes flavipes) are a subterranean species found in the Wichita are as well as into the South and on the East Coast.
-These insects can have a large economic impact on homeowners, due to their dense distribution.
+For instance, Eastern subterranean termites (Reticulitermes flavipes) are a subterranean species found in the Wichita area as well as into the South and on the East Coast.
+These insects can have a large economic impact on homeowners due to their dense distribution.

 Eastern subterranean termites are social insects, using their collective might to accomplish large-scale tasks.
 Established infestations can range from 5,000 to millions of insects and are divided into three castes in any given colony.
 Workers are responsible for food and maintenance, while soldiers use their oversized mandibles to protect their colonies.
 Reproductive termites, known as kings and queens, ensure that colonies grow in population.